Swalke20/DLS_Project/README.md

 Visualisation examples in Tableau

 *Spotify*
 Basic  SQL queries on Spotify Top 50 data

+***Hep C and PCA***

+Project to explore Hep C dataset and utilise PCA for dimensionality reduction

+***Customer Segmentation Project***

+(In progress) using k-means and hierarchical clustering for customer segmentation